daerlnaxe/Pack-My-Game/README.md

 for later, just in case there was a problem.

 ## Note
- * Use it only with roms and cue files since 23/08/2020
+ * Use it only with roms and cue files (cue since 23/08/2020)
  * Don't move or delete files from the source (never)
  * It asks before to overwrite roms, manuals, music, video that are in the working directory meanwhile the copy (the target directory)
  * Currently it asks a global permission to overwrite for the image/pictures files, even if there is no image file in the the destination folder.
+(28/10/2020 to Modify)
  * The clones are added only if they are grouped with a main in LaunchBox
  * Compression 7z and zip
  * It logs everything during the game treatment in a window, and a file.